 2 Sweet or savory tart

 The difference between a pie and a tart is vague, but generally, a pie is deeper and has more filling whereas a tart is more shallow.
 Another way to think of it is that a tart has a higher crust-to-filling ratio, and when that crust is made of puff pastry, we’re all for it.
-You can either make one large tart or create individual-sized tartlets, as in the recipe below.
+You can either make one large tart or create individual-sized tartlets.
 Either way, a tart is an effective way to transform minimal ingredients into a stunning dessert or main dish.

-Try this recipe: Vegan French Apple Tart by Wallflower Kitchen
+Try this recipe: Vegan Pineapple Ginger Macadamia Tart

 This elegant appetizer and charcuterie board staple is so simple to make, but it’s a showstopper for sure.
 If you can find vegan brie (Jule’s Vegan Brie is the most accessible), use it.
 If not, any sturdy vegan white cheese with a truffle or mushroom flavor will do (not mozzarella or anything with an onion or garlic flavor profile).
 Lay one sheet of puff pastry on a parchment-lined baking pan, spread on jam or cranberry sauce, place the cheese wheel on top with another dollop of jam, then fold the puff pastry into a knot to seal in the cheese.
 Bake until the pastry is golden.